-The maps and macroscopes that make up the Places & Spaces exhibit are chosen annually in a process that begins with a call for maps that correspond to a particular theme or address the concerns of a particular audience.
-Then, the team of international reviewers and exhibit advisors shown below work with the Indiana University exhibit team (comprised of two curators and paid staff) to select the most stunning and innovative works from those submitted.
+The pieces that make up the Places & Spaces exhibit are chosen annually in a process that begins with a call for submissions.
+Then, the team of international reviewers and exhibit advisors shown below work with the Indiana University exhibit team to select the most stunning and innovative submissions.
 The Indiana University exhibit team benefits greatly from the expert input it receives from this international advisory board.

 Donna J. Cox, MFA, Ph.D.

 Director of the Advanced Visualization Laboratory at the National Center for Supercomputing Applications, University of Illinois at Urbana-Champaign, IL, USA

 Media X Distinguished Visiting Scholar at Stanford University, Palo Alto, CA, USA

 Assistant Professor, Wayne State University School of Library and Information Science.
 Detroit, MI, USA

 Freelance designer on the crossroads of data visualization, information aesthetics, and user interface design in Germany

 Curator of Big Bang Data and Founder of Olga Subirós Studio in Barcelona, Spain

 Vice President of Science and Technology for the New York Hall of Science